Shanon Hays: Grand Canyon

 Hays was named the head coach at Grand Canyon on June 11, 2021.

 He wasted no time reviving the Lopes program, posting a 39-16 overall record, winning the WAC's regular-season and tournament championships, and leading the program to its first appearance in the NCAA Division I softball tournament.

 Hays led the Lopes to tournament appearances again in 2023, 2024 and 2025.
 In 2023, GCU upset UCLA for the program's first NCAA tournament win.
 In 2024, GCU returned to Los Angeles and won two games in the NCAA tournament.

 In 2025, Hays led GCU to the program's first top-25 ranking and back to the NCAA tournament, where it won one game against Santa Clara.

 Following a fourth consecutive WAC Tournament Championship in 2025, the school announced Hays had signed a long-term extension which reportedly made him one of the nation's highest-paid coaches and highest in Arizona.

+Hays made GCU's step up in competition to the Mountain West Conference look easy.
+In 2026, GCU won the conference's regular-season championship by three games and won the MW Championship with a dramatic comeback win against host Nevada.